segment-boneyard/analytics-android-integrations/README.md

 Version `X.0.0`: is the release when a backwards incompatible change is introduced to the integration SDK. `X` must  be incremented while the `minor` and `patch` version numbers must be reset to 0. i.e  `2.0.0`

 ### Before Submitting a PR
+**Important** PRs from non-Segment employees that change circleci or buildkite configuration (CI) will be rejected automatically.
+Do not change the CI configuration.

 - [x] Run linter and formatter
 ```bash